 A Legacy of Leadership - Yesterday, Today and Tomorrow

 The Pamunkey Indian Tribal Government is comprised of one Chief and seven council members, all of whom are elected by the voting citizens of the Tribe.
 The Assistant Chief is selected by the elected council members.
 The role of Chief is a 4-year term, elected during the same year as the U.S. Presidential election.
-Council members are elected to either two or four-year terms, with council elections taking place every other year as necessary.
+Council members are elected to staggered four-year terms, with council elections taking place every other year.

 Chief Robert Gray